profe-soto-miracosta/L05-DACA-Formatted-Output/README.md

 # Lab 05 - DACA + Formatted Output

+## Learning Objective
-_Learning Objective: demonstrate an understanding of formatted console output applied to DACA article_
+- Demonstrate an understanding of formatted console output applied to DACA article_

-**Given:**
+## Program Description

 A couple of weeks back an intern finished a mock-up of an Employment Authorization Card in Java.